 Fall.
 3 to 6 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
-RB: CEP 803A R: Open to graduate students in the Special Education maior.
+RB: CEP 803A R: Open to graduate students in the Special Education major.

-Supervised student teaching in elementary and secondary education programs for learning disabled students.
+Supervised student teaching in elementary and secondary education programs for learning disabled stu-

-Special Education Internship: Teaching 893J Children with Autism Spectrum Disorders
+893J Special Education Internship: Teaching Children with Autism Spectrum Disorders

 Fall, Summer.
 3 to 6 credits.
-R: Open to graduate students in the Special Education maior.
+R: Open to graduate students in the Special Education